pecet3/toDoList-React/README.md

 # ToDoList-React
-This is implementation into React of my [To Do List](https://github.com/pecet3/toDoList) I made recently in JS Vanilla.
+This is React implementation of my [To Do List](https://github.com/pecet3/toDoList) I made recently in JS Vanilla.